 Questions about web scraping keep coming in, because web scraping is not a technique as simple as black and white, especially in today’s complex network environment.
-Let me walk you through the nuts and bolts about web scraping.
+In this article, let me walk you through the nuts and bolts of web scraping.

-Web Scraping has a lot of nicknames, like data scraping, web data extraction.
-The idea is, it is the method used to pull the data from the websites into usable formats or local databases for later analysis or retrieval.
+Web scraping has a lot of nicknames, like data scraping, web crawling, and data extraction.
+This is a technique used to pull the data from the websites into usable formats or local databases for later analysis or retrieval.

-Simply put, the process is just the same as how you “copy and paste” stuff into a spreadsheet.
-Instead of doing it manually, we use a robot.
+Simply put, the process of web scraping is just the same as how you “copy and paste” stuff into a spreadsheet.
+But instead of doing it manually, web scraping uses robots to automate the process.
 You can think of it as a computationally reproducible data-collection workflow.

 6. Can I extract data from the entire web?

-Google Search does but certainly not web scraping.
-They share similar features but are different.
-Google will index the entire web and discover relevant information.
-That’s how Google can tell which website contains the information you’re looking for.
-Whereas web scraping can only retrieve raw data from one or multiple sources.
+In contrast, web scraping can only retrieve raw data from one or more sources.
 In other words, one web scraper can’t interact with multiple websites.
-This means that web scraping takes a more focused approach which can extract specific data points from one website.
+That means that web scraping takes a more focused approach, which can extract specific data points from one website.
 A typical example is that a project seeks to extract product detail information like pricing, descriptions, titles, and inventories from Amazon.

 7. Is web scraping data mining?

-Web scraping and data mining are two different concepts.
-Web scraping is to collect raw data, but data mining is the process of discovering patterns in large data sets.
+Web scraping and data mining explained by Wikipedia are two different concepts.
+Web scraping is aimed at collecting raw data, while data mining is the process of discovering patterns in large data sets.

 8. How to avoid being blocked when scraping a website?